Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 Overall, my impression of Tina’s Guesthouse is that their staff has no idea what’s going on or how to answer extremely basic questions from visitors – questions that they probably get asked every day.
 The restaurant also lacks a view.

-Update: one commenter on this article mentions that the staff at Tina’s were friendly and helpful, so maybe I just got them on a bad day!
+Note: one commenter on this article mentions that the staff at Tina’s were friendly and helpful, so maybe I just got them on a bad day!

-Side Hike to Tiger Leaping Stone
+Side Hike to Tiger Leaping Stone (currently closed)

 Looking down some steep cliffs at a very narrow section of Tiger Leaping Gorge